hermangroup/docs/introduction/how-to-buy.rst

   https://wex.nz

   WEX, previously known as BTC-e until it was shut down by authorities, has resumed business under a new name.
-DASH trading pairs exist for BTC, USD, RUB, EUR, LTC and ETH.
+HISTORIA trading pairs exist for BTC, USD, RUB, EUR, LTC and ETH.

 Ovis